Trade directory · Peoria metro · Illinois

 Meet experience requirements

-Complete 8,000 hours of electrical work experience or 4-year apprenticeship program.
-Document all hours with employer verification.
+Complete 4 years of electrical experience or approved apprenticeship program.
+Document work history with employer verification forms required by Illinois Department of Labor.

 2